ahkohd/glance/README.md

 ### First method

--   Open a SVG file that has sprites, make sure it's your active editor
+-   Open a SVG file that has sprites, make sure this is your active editor
--   Click on `View Sprites` button at the editor title bar
+-   Click on `View Sprites` button at the editor title bar.
+Voilla 🎉

 ### Second method